 This study consists of the analysis of a structure with two dielectric substrates and a rectangular patch that is changed in the number of steps in its width.
-A consequence of this is that with a great number "n", of steps that tends to infinite, makes the patch takes the triangular form.
-The triangular discrete resonator is a good approximation of the triangular continue and has a simpler analyze.
+A consequence of this is that with a great number n, of steps that tends to infinite, makes the patch takes the triangular form.

-The triangular microstrip resonator with steps in the width is analyzed using the full wave efficient and concise Transverse Transmission Line (TTL) method in the Fourier Transformed Domain (FTD) [1-2], in conjunction with the Moment Method.
+The triangular microstrip resonator with steps in the width is analysed using the full wave efficient and concise Transverse Transmission Line (TTL) method in the Fourier Transformed Domain (FTD) [1-2], in conjunction with the Moment Method.
 Numerical results of the resonance frequency of this triangular microstrip resonator with steps in the width are obtained using a computational program developed in the FORTRAN Power Station language, using a 500 MHz microcomputer.
-These results are presented in curves in 2D and 3D obtained using the MATLAB for WINDOWS 5.0 software, showing the variations of the resonance frequency as function of the length, of the substrate thickness, of the width and of the different dielectric materials.
+These results are presented in curves in 2D and 3D obtained using the MATLAB for WINDOWS 5.0, showing the variations of the resonance frequency as function of the length, of the substrate thickness, of the width and of the different dielectric materials.
 The actual study brings a good contribution for microstrip resonators with new geometric forms, its respective peculiarities and analysis through the use of the precise full wave TTL method.